Xilinx/Vitis_Libraries/ultrasound/docs/src/features/details_L1.rst

     void lessOrEqualThanS(adf::input_buffer<T>& __restrict in1, adf::output_buffer<T>& __restrict out);

 Check whether the element of an array are less or equal to a specific number.
 An array of 0s or 1s is returned.
-1 means that the element at that specific position is less or equal to the scalar, otherwise 0 is returned.
+1 means that the element at that specific position is less or equal to the scalar.
+Otherwise, 0 is returned.

 - **Template params**:
 	- `T`: type of the operation;